Sociology: Family, gender, and sexuality

 "Rosie the Riveter" was an iconic symbol of the American homefront and a departure from gender roles due to wartime necessity.

-Family, gender and sexuality form a broad area of inquiry studied in many sub-fields of sociology.
-A family is a group of people who are related by kinship ties :- Relations of blood / marriage / civil partnership or adoption.
+Family, gender, and sexuality constitute a broad area of inquiry studied across many subfields of sociology.
+A family is a group of people related by kinship ties: blood/marriage/civil partnership, or adoption.
 The family unit is one of the most important social institutions found in some form in nearly all known societies.
-It is the basic unit of social organization and plays a key role in socializing children into the culture of their society.
-The sociology of the family examines the family, as an institution and unit of socialization, with special concern for the comparatively modern historical emergence of the nuclear family and its distinct gender roles.
+It is the basic unit of social organization and plays a key role in socializing children into their society's culture.
+The sociology of the family examines the family as an institution and a unit of socialization, with particular concern for the comparatively modern emergence of the nuclear family and its distinct gender roles.
 The notion of "childhood" is also significant.
-As one of the more basic institutions to which one may apply sociological perspectives, the sociology of the family is a common component on introductory academic curricula.
+As one of the more basic institutions to which sociological perspectives may be applied, the family is a common component of introductory academic curricula.
 Feminist sociology, on the other hand, is a normative sub-field that observes and critiques the cultural categories of gender and sexuality, particularly with respect to power and inequality.
 The primary concern of feminist theory is the patriarchy and the systematic oppression of women apparent in many societies, both at the level of small-scale interaction and in terms of the broader social structure.
 Feminist sociology also analyses how gender interlocks with race and class to produce and perpetuate social inequalities.
 "How to account for the differences in definitions of femininity and masculinity and in sex role across different societies and historical periods" is also a concern.

 Health, illness, and the body

-The sociology of health and illness focuses on the social effects of, and public attitudes toward, illnesses, diseases, mental health and disabilities.
+The sociology of health and illness focuses on the social effects of, and public attitudes toward, illnesses, diseases, mental health, and disabilities.
 This sub-field also overlaps with gerontology and the study of the ageing process.
-Medical sociology, by contrast, focuses on the inner-workings of the medical profession, its organizations, its institutions and how these can shape knowledge and interactions.
+Medical sociology, by contrast, focuses on the inner workings of the medical profession, its organizations and institutions, and how these can shape knowledge and interactions.
 In Britain, sociology was introduced into the medical curriculum following the Goodenough Report (1944).

-The sociology of the body and embodiment takes a broad perspective on the idea of "the body" and includes "a wide range of embodied dynamics including human and non-human bodies, morphology, human reproduction, anatomy, body fluids, biotechnology, genetics".
-This often intersects with health and illness, but also theories of bodies as political, social, cultural, economic and ideological productions.
+The sociology of the body and embodiment takes a broad perspective on the idea of "the body".
+It includes "a wide range of embodied dynamics including human and non-human bodies, morphology, human reproduction, anatomy, body fluids, biotechnology, genetics".
+This often intersects with health and illness, as well as theories of bodies as political, social, cultural, economic and ideological productions.
 The ISA maintains a Research Committee devoted to "the Body in the Social Sciences".